ipcrmdemo/abc123/README.md

 ### Run tests
 asdfsaff
 This service comes with some rudimentary tests as a good starting point for writing your own.
-Use the followinfg command to execute the tests using Mavfen:f fasdfasf
+Use the followinfg command to exesadfasdffcute the tests using Mavfen:f fasdfasf
 ```f